-If there is an ultimate difference between social and natural sciences, it probably does not regard the methodology of the analysis but, even deeper, the "primitives" of the theory and their awareness by the practitioners.
+A fundamental difference between social and natural sciences does not concern the methodology of the analysis but, even deeper, the "primitives" of the theory, in particular, the foundational assumptions concerning the nature of the social system and of the causal relationship among its constituting elements.

-A classical physicist starts from bodies, masses, distances, etc., henceforth tells a story of forces, etc..
-A quantum mechanics physicist starts from with particles and waves.
+A classical physicist starting from bodies, masses, distances can tell a story of forces, interactions, etc. A quantum mechanics physicist starts from particles and waves.
 An evolutionary biologist starts with organic molecules and goes all the way up to multicellular entities, species, etc., all linked by mechanisms of mutation, recombination and selection, possibly on multidimensional nested scales.

-What does one have in social sciences?
-In our view we have much less in terms of commonly accepted primitives, together with a much greater hubris and casualness in moving from the primitives to the formulation of analytical "tales" accounting for the historical patterns of social and economic change.
+What do we have in the social sciences?
+In our view, we have a much more limited common ground in terms of a shared "ontology" and, in particular, of the foundational "primitives" of the theory together with a much greater casualness in moving from the primitives to the formulation of analytical "tales" accounting for historical patterns of social and economic change.